 - Misuse of any Conservatory equipment, including instruments from the Instrument Library, Residence Hall furnishings, computer terminals, library materials, audio/visual equipment, etc., in a manner that violates the law or the property rights of the Conservatory and/or others.

-- Behavior that repeatedly disturbs, interferes with, or otherwise interrupts the academic, musical, or cultural activities at NEC; examples include pager and cell phone interruptions in class, rehearsals, or lessons; excessive noise; or the use of other electronic or mechanical devices that are distracting in a classroom environment.
+- Disruption or obstruction of academic, musical, or cultural activities at NEC; examples include cell phone interruptions in class, rehearsals, or lessons; excessive noise; or the use of other electronic or mechanical devices that are distracting in a classroom environment.

 - Any act of inappropriate access to employment, financial, academic, or other records regarding one’s self or others at NEC, whether as a result of “hacking” or direct access, including efforts to alter one’s own billing charges, library fines, or other obligations to the Conservatory.

-- Unauthorized use of the name, logo, or seal of New England Conservatory of Music by individuals or groups, or misrepresentation by individuals or groups as authorized spokespersons on behalf of New England Conservatory of Music or any of its offices, departments, or students.
+- Unauthorized use of the name, logo, or seal of New England Conservatory by individuals or groups, or misrepresentation by individuals or groups as authorized spokespersons on behalf of New England Conservatory or any of its offices, departments, or students.

-Any member of the NEC community may report a violation of the student disciplinary code to the Dean of Students, or the Dean may initiate disciplinary action when he/she has reason to believe a student has violated that code.
+Any member of the NEC community may report a violation of the Disciplinary Code to the Dean of

-The Dean of Students may proceed with an informal inquiry into an alleged violation of the
+Once the Dean of Students receives a report, he/she may proceed with an informal inquiry into an alleged

-disciplinary code to try to determine if such a violation has occurred, or to attempt to resolve the matter.
-The inquiry may include any student, faculty, or staff deemed appropriate by the Dean.
+violation of the Disciplinary Code to try to determine if such a violation has occurred, or to attempt to

 a. determine that no further disciplinary hearing is required and so resolve the issue.